-The majority of emerging infectious diseases in humans originate from wildlife reservoirs, making the wildlife–human interface a critical focus of disease surveillance (Watsa et.al., 2020).
+The majority of emerging infectious diseases in humans originate from wildlife reservoirs, making the wildlife–human interface a critical focus of disease surveillance (Watsa etal., 2020).
 Molecular tools such as metagenomics, high-throughput sequencing, and phylogenetic analysis allow the identification of novel zoonotic pathogens before they spill over into human populations.
 For example, studies of coronaviruses in bats using NGS revealed the diversity of SARS-like viruses circulating long before the COVID-19 pandemic, providing early evidence of potential zoonotic risks.
 Similarly, phylogenetic monitoring of avian influenza viruses in migratory birds has helped identify strains with pandemic potential and guide biosecurity measures in poultry production systems.
 The application of biotechnology in this area extends beyond pathogen discovery.
 By combining GPS telemetry with molecular diagnostics, researchers can track movement patterns of wildlife hosts alongside their infection status, providing a comprehensive view of transmission dynamics across landscapes.
 This integrated approach is essential for understanding the ecological drivers of zoonotic spillover and designing effective interventions.

 E. Case studies: Biotech responses to epidemics in wild populations

-Biotechnology has been central to several high-profile responses to wildlife disease epidemics (Benton et.al., 2015).
-One of the most notable is the application of molecular diagnostics and genomic sequencing to manage the Tasmanian devil facial tumor disease (DFTD).
+Biotechnology has been central to several high-profile responses to wildlife disease epidemics (Benton etal., 2015).
+One of the most notable is the application of molecular diagnostics and genomic sequencing to manage the Tasmanian devil facial tumour disease (DFTD).
 This transmissible cancer has caused population declines exceeding 80%.
 Genomic studies have identified genetic variants associated with resistance, which are now being used to guide captive breeding and reintroduction programs.
 Another example is the management of white-nose syndrome in bats across North America.
 Rapid qPCR assays for detecting Pseudogymnoascus destructans have allowed early identification of infected hibernacula, while experimental probiotic and vaccine treatments are being evaluated to improve survival rates.
 Similarly, genetic screening of amphibians for chytrid-resistance alleles has informed population management strategies aimed at creating more resilient frog populations in the wild.
 During outbreaks of avian influenza, portable sequencing platforms such as the Oxford Nanopore MinION have been deployed directly in the field to generate whole-genome data within hours, enabling real-time tracking of viral evolution and spread.
 These case studies illustrate the transformative role of biotechnology in both reactive and proactive disease management in wildlife populations.

 VI.
 Genetic Resource Banking and Biobanking